What is Lunar New Year?Back to feed

-This year, Lunar New Year begins on Tuesday, February 5 and the worldwide celebration begins on February 4, the eve of the New Year.
+This year, Lunar New Year begins on January 25.
 Traditionally, the Lunar New Year celebration will last for 15 days, culminating with the Lantern Festival.
 The celebration always begins on the first new moon of the year and ends of the first full moon.

 Instead of the number system that we’re used, the Lunar calendar uses the zodiac to measure years.
 The zodiac is made up of 12 animals that are used to represent years.
 In order, these animals are the rat, ox, tiger, rabbit, dragon, snake, horse, goat (or sheep), monkey, rooster, dog, and pig.
 Each animal has a special significance and people born during a certain animal’s year are believed to take on the attributes of that zodiac animal.

 Lunar years are also assigned an element in addition to a zodiac animal.
 The five elements are water, wood, fire, earth, and metal.
 This results in 60 combinations of zodiac animals and elements, which means that a year won’t repeat for 60 years.